hagoodwi92/gatsby-goodwin-truck/README.md

   GoodwinTruck, Built on Gatsby/React
 </h1>

-<h5>This demo project uses a React/Gatsby frontend connected to a Firebase noSql database to store trucks.</h5>
+<h5>This demo project uses a React/Gatsby/Material AI frontend connected to a Firebase noSql database to store trucks.</h5>

 ## 🚀 Quick start